SSOCosta/Hire-me-or-not-image-classifier-fun-project/README.md

 ## Getting Started

-### Check Data
+**Check Data**

-All the images used were obtained trough google image search.
-The images used to train these model are available in the folder 'image_galery'
+All the images used in this project were obtained through Google Image Search.
+You can find the images used to train the model in the 'image_gallery' folder.

 **Technical Details**